-Thus, many of the usual financial actions, such as loans, structured products or stock trading, can now be done through a decentralized open source network running on Ethereum.
+Thus, many conventional financial products and services such as loans, structured products, and stock trading have become available through a decentralized open source network running on Ethereum.

-As you can imagine, if this begins to thrive and take hold, it could be a real headache for today’s financial institutions, who would see a real parallel financial world begin to develop that is beyond their control and against which it is going to be very difficult to compete.
+As you can imagine, it could be a real headache for conventional financial institutions if this trend begins to take hold.
+They would see a very real financial world begin to develop in parallel and beyond their control and in which they’d have a very difficult time competing.

-Without a doubt, this is Satoshi Nakamoto’s wet dream come true.
-And watch out because it looks like he’s serious: at the time of writing, the total value of the blocked cryptocurrencies in the DeFi ecosystem exceeds $10 billion, practically equaling the total capitalization of the third crypto-currency, Ripple.
+Without a doubt, this is Satoshi Nakamoto’s dream come true.
+Things look serious: at the time of writing, the total value of the blocked cryptocurrencies in the DeFi ecosystem exceeded $10 billion, practically equaling the total capitalization of the third crypto-currency, Ripple.

-This value has been multiplied by five since last July, surpassing the entire Ripple capitalization.
+This value has increased fivefold since last July, surpassing the entire Ripple capitalization.
 Within these projects, Uniswap stands out with more than 2,000 million dollars, Maker with 1,800 million and Aave with 1,400 million.

-If we were to situate the start of the DeFi revolution in time, we wouldn’t have to go too far back in time: in June of this year, Compound began to distribute its COMP token and it turned out to be a complete success, going from a price of $80 to a maximum of $427 a few days later, in good part helped by the support of the Binance exchange, which gave the green light to release this token.
+If we were to situate the start of the DeFi revolution in time, we wouldn’t have to go too far back in time: in June of this year, Compound began to distribute its COMP token.
+It turned out to be a spectacular success, going from a price of $80 to a maximum of $427 a few days later.
+In good part, this was achieved with the support of the Binance exchange, which gave the green light to release this token.

-Although it is true that Compound has not been listed until 3 months ago, it is actually a project whose origins date back to 2017, when this project developed by the economist Robert Leshner received funding from Coinbase through Coinbase Ventures.
+Although it is true that Compound had not been listed until 3 months ago, this project actually originated back in 2017.
+Developed by economist Robert Leshner, it received funding from Coinbase through Coinbase Ventures.

 Compound – Decentralized Lending System